DorothyTamYiLing/GWarrange/documents/tutorials.md

 ![Screenshot 2023-08-01 222347](https://github.com/DorothyTamYiLing/genome_rearrangement/assets/34043893/0f0c348f-936b-4983-be54-180cc6b8d838)
 Fig : Two different chromosome structures were found among 32 _Enterococcus faecium_ genomes.

-Enterococcus faecium's genomes are known to be enriched with IS elements, which could play important role in their genome structure's diversification (Leavis et al. 2007).
-Genome structure of 75 Enterococcus faecium were characterised by socru (Page et al. 2020), Among which, a subset of 32 genomes that display two different chromosome structures (21 genomes with structure "0" and 11 genomes with structure "1") was used (See Fig. ).
-Structure phenotype of two pairs of genomes were swapped for demonstration purpose.

 First, genomes asemblies from which genome rearrangements are detected are re-orientated by a chosen gene, i.e. dnaA.
 The location and orientation of dnaA in the genomens are obtained by blasting it with multifasta file of genome assemblies.

 ```